 · Settle down, breathe deeply.
 Become more aware of your desire to be present to God.

 · Notice what is true of you.
 Are you restless?
 Are you celebrating something?
 Are you grieving the loss of someone or something?
 Is there a question stirring?
-An emotion
+An emotion that needs expression?

 · Don’t try to “fix” what you’re thinking or feeling.
 Instead, surrender it to God and trust him show you what’s next.
 Rest in him.
 Trust.